mcmpdouglas/jekyll-now/about.md

 permalink: /about/
 ---

 I manage a Microscopy Core Facility in the Douglas Hospital Research Center in Montreal.
-I take care of all aspects of the facility, including developping new analysis tools for my users.
+I take care of all aspects of the facility, including developing new analysis tools for my users.

 I also teach part-time the online class Introduction to Biophotonics, at Université Laval in Quebec City